NashoNightmare/OSCP-Notes/README.md

 	> Daemons - These are special types of background processes that start at system startup and keep ruinning forever as a service.
 They don't die.
 Started as a system tasks.
 They can controlled by a user via the init process.

+	> In the linux directory `/proc/` we could find out details about linux system kernel, processes and configuration parameters.
+It is not actually resides in hard drive that means that it exists only when the computer turned on and running which means exists in RAM.

 For more indepth [linux processes](https://github.com/NashoNightmare/Linux-Kernel#linux-process-creation).